From BR Bullpen

 Frank Thomas is currently in the top 25 on the all-time list of players with the highest career slugging percentages, and also in the top 25 on the all-time list of players with the highest career on-base percentages.

-In terms of similarity scores, two of the most similar players are contemporaries not yet eligible for the Hall of Fame, Bagwell and Manny Ramirez.
+In terms of similarity scores, two of the most similar players are contemporaries, Bagwell and Manny Ramirez.
 The third-most similar is Fred McGriff, who retired with 493 home runs, although McGriff's averages are much lower than those of Thomas.
 The other seven include three Hall of Famers, and others such as Gary Sheffield, Jim Thome and Ken Griffey who are considered very likely to make the Hall of Fame.

 Thomas also played football as a freshman at Auburn University.
 He was at Auburn just after Bo Jackson had been a star football player there.
 After Frank had a minor knee injury, he started thinking that playing baseball might lead to a longer career than football.